stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 You assume a different form.
 When you cast the spell, you can take the form of a creature listed in the [Species](https://stormchaserroleplaying.com/stormchaserRPG/Species/) section.
 If the form you take has any of the following abilities, you gain the ability: [darkvision](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Special/#darkvision) 60 feet, [low-light vision](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Special/#low-light-vision), [scent](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Special/#scent), and swim 30 feet.

 Alternatively, when you cast this spell you grow claws, fangs, spines, horns, or a different natural weapon of your choice.
 When you make an unarmed strike with this natural weapons, make a melee transmutation attack.
-On a hit, you deal 1d6 + your spellcasting modifier magical bludgeoning, piercing, or slashing damage, as appropriate to the natural weapon that you chose.
+On a hit, you deal 1dP + your spellcasting attribute modifier magical bludgeoning, piercing, or slashing damage, as appropriate to the natural weapon that you chose.

 ## Barkskin
 *2nd level Transmutation*<br>